audreycj/slidev-java-testing-frameworks/slides.md

 6. Lightweight and easy to use

 <!--

+**_Model_** — refers to an object model, which is a set of classes and objects that represent a system, component, or application.
+The model contains properties, methods, and behaviors that describe the characteristics and functionality of the system being modeled.

 **1. Model-based testing with graphs**
 - Provides a model-based testing approach that allows you to specify the expected behavior of your code using a graph-based representation.